partitio/protoc-gen-gorm/README.md

 - Interface hooks for before and after each conversion that can be implemented to add custom handling.

-Any services with the `option (gorm.server).autogen = true` will have basic grpc server generated:
+Any services with the `option (gorm.server).autogen = true` will have basic go-micro server generated:

 - For service methods with names starting with `Create|Read|Update|Delete` generated implementation will call basic CRUD handlers.